 Overview of themes in SharePoint Server

 Themes give you a quick and easy way to change the look and feel of any site in SharePoint Server.
 They are pre-designed collections of web page elements, such as fonts, color schemes, layout, and background pictures that come with SharePoint Server.
 In SharePoint Server, you can apply a theme to a site, and then preview it before committing the change.
 You can change the theme of a site any number of times.
 For more information about themes, see Themes overview for SharePoint 2013.
-Note that this article still applies to SharePoint Server,
+Note that this article still applies to SharePoint Server.

 This article includes an overview of themes and how they work.
 This article does not describe how to create custom themes, called composed looks, or how to upload and manage themes in a theme gallery.
-It also does not discuss how to plan for the overall branding of sites by using master pages or cascading style sheets.
+It also doesn't discuss how to plan for the overall branding of sites by using master pages or cascading style sheets.

 Themes enable lightweight branding of a SharePoint Server site by allowing a site owner or a user who has designer rights to make changes to the color palette, site layout, font scheme, and background of a site.
 Themes are applied and customized directly in the user interface, and do not require knowledge of cascading style sheets or master pages.

 By default, a theme is only applied to the site for which it is selected.
 It is not inherited by any subsites unless you are working with a publishing site., Or, if the publishing feature was enabled for a site, you can choose to either inherit the theme from the parent site or specify a theme that will be used by the site.
 When working publishing sites and you want more control over your customizations than themes can provide, use Design Manager.